 Your vision will become clear only when you can look into your own heart.
 She who looks outside, dreams: she who looks inside, awakens."- Carl Jung

 Dreams help us access the deep wisdom of our Soul through exploring our inner life, those fantasies and stories we tell ourselves that shape our outer life.
+Dream Therapy helps you to understand what your dreams are telling you.

 Dreams are our most intimate companions and yet they are mostly ignored because they are foreign to our rational, waking ego - consciousness.
 Dreams are very personal and yet they are also universal, for dream images, like myths and fairy tales, are found in all times and in all cultures.